-Labor Market PolicyAustrian labor-market policies are comparatively successful, if the reference is to labor markets in other European (especially other EU-member) states.
+Labor Market Policy Score: 7 Austrian labor-market policies are comparatively successful, if the reference is to labor markets in other European (especially other EU member) states.
 In recent years, Austria's unemployment figures have persistently been among Europe's lowest.

-One factor contributing to these rather successful labor-market outcomes is the social partnership between the Austrian Trade Union Federation (Österreichischer Gewerkschaftsbund, ÖGB). and the Austrian Economic Chambers.
+One factor contributing to these rather successful labor-market outcomes is the social partnership between the Austrian Trade Union Federation (Österreichischer Gewerkschaftsbund, ÖGB) and the Austrian Economic Chambers.
 Many labor-market policies in Austria are effectuated through the Public Employment Service, another institution key to the country's employment successes.
 The Austrian dual system of vocational education, in which young people receive on-the-job vocational training while still attending school, has also been successful, and is increasingly drawing international attention.

-Compared with the situation 10 or 20 years ago, however, unemployment rates have risen significantly even in Austria.
-Both neoliberalism and globalization have been cited as decisive factors in this trend.
-The first explanation argues that job losses are associated with privatization, and could be reversed if government (and politics in general) would act more decisively to secure a stable labor market with better opportunities for employees.
-The second explanation points to the decline of traditional state power as a result of increasingly open global markets, a trend no national government could hope to control.
+Nonetheless, unemployment rates have risen significantly in Austria over the last 20 years.
+Both neoliberalism and globalization have been cited as decisive factors in this regard.
+Neoliberalism is cited in explaining job losses associated with privatization, a trend that could arguably reversed if decision makers would act more decisively to secure a stable labor market with better opportunities for employment.
+Globalization, however, involves the decline of traditional state power as a result of increasingly open global markets and is therefore not subject to control by any single national government.
+The shifting of public resources in favor of older generations has also been made cited as a cause of rising youth-unemployment rates and declining international competitiveness for the highly skilled.